Phillip-England/xerus/README.md

 ```

 ## HTTPContext
 `HTTPContext` allows us to work with the incoming requests and prepare responses.
 Here are the features it provides.

 ### Redirect The Request
-Redirect to a new route on the server:
 ```ts
 app.get('/', async (c: HTTPContext) => {
   return c.html(`<h1>O'Doyle Rules</h1>`)